gshannon/wntt/README.md

     - VITE_MAX_DATE : Farthest date in future supported by graph.
 Should match setting in Django .env file.
     - VITE_NAVD88_MLLW_CONVERSTION : Number to be added to NAVD88 elevations to get MLLW.
 Should match setting in Django .env file.
     - VITE_MAX_GRAPH_QUERIES_IN_CACHE : Max number of graph queries allowed to be held in query cache.
 Initially 3.
 Higher values will increase memory pressure on browser.

+## wnttapp/public/signature.json

+    E.g. {"version":"1.32"}
+    Used to trigger wnttapp to reload when the version is out of date, when loading graph data.

+## wnttapp/.buildnum-dev, wnttapp/.buildnum-prod

+Contains a string which is used as follows:

+-   Pass to "docker build" as a --build-arg when building wnttapp, so Dockerfile and Dockerfile-dev can set VITE_BUILD_NUM in the React environment.
+The app can then display it on the About page.
+-   Use to populate the signature.json file (see above).